-Cyprus company Advantages (Cyprus International company)
+Cyprus company taxation advantages and other related considerations (Cyprus International company)

 The accession of Cyprus to the European Union triggered a bold tax reform that aimed towards the alignment of the legislation with EU’s Acquis Communautaire and Code of Conduct of Business Taxation as well as the compliance with the requirements of the Organisation for Economic Co-operation and Development (OECD).

-Cyprus Company advantages (Cyprus Holding Company):
+Cyprus Company advantages and other related considerations (Cyprus Holding Company):

 Dividends are not considered investment income if they are derived directly or indirectly from trading subsidiaries.